 Educators (ALER).
 David and his wife Elizabeth live in a restored, circa 1890 home in the Butchertown neighborhood of east downtown.
 David has four sons, Garrett and Taylor who are both serving in the U. S. Army, Cameron who is a student at Bellarmine University, and Logan who is completing high school in Dixie County, Florida.

-Lauren Pohl, M.A., Rank I (webpage and contact information)is as an instructor in special education.
-She served as a classroom teacher and consultant with Jefferson County for 32 years and holds certification in general and special education.
-As a practitioner, her interests include co-teaching collaboration, behavior intervention and strategic instruction.
+Lauren Pohl, M.A., Rank I (webpage and contact information) is an instructor in special education.
+She served as a classroom teacher and consultant with Jefferson County for 33 years and holds certification in general and special education.
+As a practitioner, her interests include co-teaching collaboration, behavior intervention, assistive technology and strategic instruction.
 She is a certified trainer of the Strategic Intervention Model (SIM) from the Center for Research on Learning at the University of Kansas.
 She received her BS in Elementary and Special Education from the University of Kentucky, her MS in Special Education from Indiana University and a Rank One from the Kentucky Education Professional Standards Board.

 Belinda C. Richardson, Ed.D. (webpage and contact information) Assistant Professor of Education, began her career in education after receiving her initial teaching certification from North Georgia College and University.
 She expanded her knowledge base by receiving a Masters Degree in Special Education from the University of Nebraska and taught special education for seven years.
 She then went on to earn a Masters Degree in Counseling Education from Texas Tech University and to work as a school counselor for eight years.
 She earned her Doctorate Degree in Special Education from Texas Tech University in 2007.
 Her research experience and interest is in the study of undeveloped attachment in children and its effects on their connection with and behavior in the school setting.